 Item 8.
-Gross receipts subject to throwback in
+Gross receipts subject to throwback in other states

 Leave this field blank.

-Previously, Texas Tax Code Section 171.103(c) required that Texas gross receipts subject to throwback provisions in other states be reported for each member of the combined group.
-Texas Tax Code Section 171.103(c) has been repealed.
+Previously, Texas Tax

+Code Section 171.103(c)

+required that Texas gross

+receipts subject to throwback

+provisions in other states be

+reported for each member of

+the combined group.
+Texas

+Tax Code Section 171.103(c)

+has been repealed.

-this affiliate does NOT have NEXUS in Texas Blacken this circle if the affiliate is not organized in Texas and does not have nexus (i.e., physical presence or economic nexus) in Texas.
+Item 5.
+Blacken circle if this affiliate does NOT have NEXUS in Texas

+Blacken this circle if the affiliate is not organized in Texas and does not have nexus (i.e., physical presence or economic nexus) in Texas.